codefresh-io/cap-docs.codefresh.io/_docs/deployment/images.md

 ---

 Building Docker images is one of the most basic requirements for creating Delivery Pipelines.
-Once you create an image, push the image to a registry, and report it to Codefresh, image information is continually updated in the Codefresh UI.
+Once you create an image, push the image to a registry, and report it to Codefresh, image information is continually updated in the Images page.

 ### Requirements for images in Codefresh
 Complete the mandatory steps to see your images in Codefresh.
 Each step has links to examples in the Codefresh Hub for Argo.